 Submit certified Special Needs Trust paperwork to the following Defense Finance and Accounting Service address:

 8899 E. 56th Street

 Indianapolis, IN 46249-1200

-For those with a child already receiving a Survivor Benefit Plan annuity, these steps should immediately allow the child to regain eligibility for SSI/Medicaid.
-For those, who have designated their child as a Survivor Benefit Plan beneficiary, these steps will prevent loss of SSI/Medicaid benefits.
-For those who chose not to designate their child as a Survivor Benefit Plan beneficiary, once the Board for Correction of Military Records approves your request to reinstate your child as a Survivor Benefit Plan beneficiary, DFAS will require you to pay back Survivor Benefit Plan premiums (about $20/month) for all of the months since your retirement.
+For those with a child already receiving a Survivor Benefit Plan annuity, these steps should allow the child to regain eligibility for SSI/Medicaid.
+For those who chose not to designate their child as a Survivor Benefit Plan beneficiary previously, there may be a nominal fee for the reinstatement once obtained.